Become a Seasearch volunteer

 Why should I become a Seasearch volunteer?

 Seasearch is fun – and it's important.
-It is a great way to meet like-minded people who are interested in diving and marine wildlife.
-Many of our volunteers are keen underwater photographers and the dive surveys are a fantastic way to improve your knowledge of marine species.
+It is a great way to meet like-minded people who are interested in marine wildlife and getting out and snorkelling and diving in the seas around the UK.
+Many of our volunteers are keen underwater photographers and the surveys are a fantastic way to improve your knowledge of marine species.

 Data gathered by our volunteers has already made a big difference to how much we know about our coastal habitats and marine species.
 The more information we have, the better able we are to identify specific sites of conservation concern.